GP2P/FarmSimulator-RL/README.md

-# FarmSimulator
+# FarmSimulator-RL

+Developed for a UC Berkeley Research Project "Simulating Group Diversity for Gate-keeping Policies using Game Engine Reinforcement Learning", migrated from the G3P [FarmSimulator](https://github.com/GP2P/FarmSimulator/) AI system template.

-Developed for by G3P with Unreal Engine 5, using art assets from the Unreal Marketplace.
+Developed with Unreal Engine 5.
+Using art assets from the Unreal Marketplace.
 Styled using the [Gamemakin UE5 Style Guide](https://github.com/Allar/ue5-style-guide)

 ## AI System